Jaron-S/fusion_design_server/README.md

 Experience the live version of our application and explore its functionalities through the following links:

+## Server

+The frontend code is available at [Fusion Design Server](https://github.com/Jaron-S/fusion-design-frontend).

 - **Main Website:**
   - Visit [Fusion Design Ecommerce](https://fusion-design.netlify.app/) to see the front-end in action, demonstrating a high-end e-commerce experience built with Next.js.